Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, West Gladstone had a median income among taxpayers of $52,149.
-The average income stood at $64,463.
-This is below the national average which was $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $57,317 (median) and $70,851 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in West Gladstone all fall between the 21st and 28th percentiles nationally.
-The predominant income cohort spans 30.2% of locals (1,555 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 31.7% in the same category.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 30, 2023, West Gladstone had a median income among taxpayers of $52,149.
+The average income stood at $64,463 in this suburb.
+This is below the national averages of $53,146 and $66,593 for Rest of Qld respectively.
+Based on Wage Price Index growth of 9.91% since financial year ended June 30, 2023, current estimates would be approximately $57,317 (median) and $70,851 (average) as of September 2025.
+From the Census conducted on August 10, 2021, household incomes in West Gladstone fall between the 21st and 28th percentiles nationally.
+Among income distributions, 30.2% of locals (1,556 people) earn within the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 31.7% in the same category.
 After housing costs, 85.7% of income remains, ranking at the 24th percentile nationally.

 Frequently Asked Questions - Income